Introduction to HoraeDB's Architecture

 handle_sql

-after various protocol conversions, and since the request may not be processed by this node, it may need to be forwarded to maybe_forward_sql_query
+after various protocol conversions, and since the request may not be processed by this node, it may need to be forwarded tomaybe_forward_sql_query

-to handle the forwarding logic.ForwardRequest
+to handle the forwarding logic. - After constructing the

 RouteRequest